What To Do When Someone Hurts Your Feelings

 Takeaway

 It can be normal to have hurt feelings from time to time.
-Identifying the source of your hurt and how to cope with emotions effectively may create a sense of balance in your life.
+Identifying the source of your hurt and learning how to cope with emotions effectively may create a sense of balance in your life.

 Seeking to improve your mental health?